 Borderless Arts Tennessee hosts an annual auction online.
 This auction’s primary role is to raise funds for Borderless Arts Tennessee.
 However, as part of the auction, visual art by artists with disabilities and music CD’s by musicians with disabilities are sold through the auction.
 In the case of the sales of art by artists with disabilities, the artists typically get a percentage of the sale unless they specifically state that they wish to donate all proceeds to Borderless Arts Tennessee.
 This project helps Borderless Arts Tennessee fund programs for people with disabilities while also providing exposure for artists with disabilities and often cash revenue for artists with disabilities.

-This is Borderless Arts Tennessee’s fund raising event to assist us in covering general operation expenses.
+This is Borderless Arts Tennessee’s fundraising event to assist us in covering general operating expenses.
 This event is a costume event that changes themes each year.
 Besides raising funds for Borderless Arts Tennessee, the event also features performances by artists with disabilities and an art exhibition of visual artists with disabilities.
 The performing artists are paid and the visual artists receive a percentage of sales.
 This program helps support Borderless Arts Tennessee while providing exposure and revenues for artists with disabilities.